percyroggwu/rml_group4/README.md

 - FPR parity and FNR parity require equal error rates across groups.
 - When base rates differ, a non-trivial classifier cannot generally satisfy calibration, equal FPR, and equal FNR at the same time.
 - The assignment connects this result to the COMPAS case and discusses when calibration may be preferred over FPR parity from a governance perspective.

+### Assignment 4 - Calibration and fairness trade-offs

+### Assignment 5 - Calibration and fairness trade-offs

 ## Summary